lechaps/lechaps/docs/bourbonnais/En cours d'écriture/goutter.md

 # goutter

-Dégoutterça fuit, ça goutte sur la figure
+Dégoutter ça fuit, ça goutte sur la figure